Go behind-the-scenes at Lincoln Children's Zoo by participating in Zoo Crew!

 What do Zoo Crew do for lunch?

-What if I miss a scheduled day?
+What if I cannot work my scheduled day?

 Can I work the same timed shifts as my friend?